CS Course Substitutions Guide

 COMPSCI 230

-COMPSCI 230 can be replaced by COMPSCI 232 OR it can be replaced by two courses with one of the combinations listed below.
+COMPSCI 230 can be replaced by COMPSCI 231D OR COMPSCI 232 OR it can be replaced by two courses from one of the combinations listed in the next column.
 Any courses used to replace COMPSCI 230 cannot count for any other requirement for the CS major.

 • COMPSCI 232/MATH 242